MarcFraile/hsk-flash-cards/README.md

 XLSX file downloaded from [this Google Sheets](https://docs.google.com/spreadsheets/d/1SxoqHYYJOBF0TBHHkFJfwIR6RuQzfbr5c4wXn8cR54M/edit?usp=sharing), as posted in [this Reddit thread](https://www.reddit.com/r/datasets/comments/d9mxiy/i_have_compiled_a_dataset_of_11062_chinese/).

-`complete.json` file is MIT-licensed and available at [this GitHub repo](https://github.com/drkameleon/complete-hsk-vocabulary).
+`data/complete.json` file is MIT-licensed and available at [this GitHub repo](https://github.com/drkameleon/complete-hsk-vocabulary).

+`data/hsk-manual.csv` derived from `data/complete.json` and cleaned by hand, using my own notes to enhance it. **Currently clean up to HSK2.**